Links on Android Authority may earn us a commission. Learn more.

-Software availability is the main reason why people may choose to go with a Windows, macOS, or even a Linux-based laptop, as opposed to a Chromebook.
+Software availability is the main reason to go with a Windows, macOS, or even a Linux-based laptop instead of a Chromebook.
 Most specialized software is released primarily for those three traditional options.

-This is beginning to change as the cloud and mobile apps become more sophisticated.
-Adobe’s Lightroom CC photo editing software is now nearly identical to its desktop PC software counterpart, for example.
-One can even run Microsoft Office online with the most important features available.
+This is beginning to change as cloud and mobile apps become more sophisticated.
+For example, Adobe’s Lightroom CC photo editing software is now nearly identical to its desktop PC software counterpart.
+You can also run Microsoft Office online with the most important features available.
 Even video editing web apps are pretty sophisticated now.